 Booking as early as possible is the only way to guarantee the best prices and accommodation- sadly, things book up very quickly around summer, Christmas and Easter holiday times.
 If at all possible we’d recommend booking up to a year in advance: the ideal time to book a summer holiday, for example, would be the September before.

 2. School Holiday timings

 If possible, booking a trip in the middle of the school holidays rather than at the beginning or end can often keep prices lower.
 Similarly, travelling on a weekday rather than the weekend can often get you a better deal.

-3. Consider bringing a portable wifi and international data sim card
+3. Consider bringing portable wifi and an international data sim card

 Personal recommendations from the ETG team include the Love2Surf international data sim card (which works in Europe, Asia, USA, Africa and the Middle East) and the Huawei portable internet device- both of which can be found on Amazon.